 - It is used to treat high blood pressure.

-- If you have ever had a very bad or life-threatening reaction called angioedema.
+- If your child has ever had a very bad or life-threatening reaction called angioedema.
 Signs may be swelling of the hands, face, lips, eyes, tongue, or throat; trouble breathing; trouble swallowing; unusual hoarseness.

 - If your child has kidney disease.

 - If your child has taken a drug that has sacubitril in it in the last 36 hours.

 - If your child is younger than 6 years of age.
 Do not give this drug to a child younger than 6 years of age.

 - Be sure your child does not breast-feed a baby while taking this drug.

 This is not a list of all drugs or health problems that interact with this drug.

 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for your child to take this drug with all of his/her drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.